gjferrari/GenevieveFerrariPortfolio/README.md

 ## Discription

+This project showcases my coding work allowing potential employeers to see my work samples and evaluate my potential as a candidate

 ## Instalation

 - Clone with repository: https://github.com/gjferrari/GenevieveFerrariPortfolio
   - git clone git@github.com:gjferrari/GenevieveFerrariPortfolio
 - Open Repo with VS Code or IDE of your choice
-- Open Index.html with Live Server to inspect Code
+- Open Index.html with Live Server to inspect Code or visit

 ## Liscense